Postwar

 2014 – The Boy Scout of America allows gays to become members for the first time.
 The following year they allow gays to become leaders.

-2015 – Charleston church shooting prompts movements of Confederate symbol removal throughout the South.
+2015 – The Charleston church shooting prompts movements of Confederate symbol removal throughout the South.
 Controlled-opposition hack, Jason Kessler, a Jew, organizes Unite the Right in protest of Confederate monuments beings removed in his hometown of Charlottesville.
-Kessler was a former Obama supporter.
+Kessler was a former Obama supporter but started supporting Trump thereafter.

 2015 – Sarah Thomas becomes the first women referee in the NFL.